 Companies that have developed intangible assets (an invention or technical application) can deduct the development costs from the company's annual profits in the year in which the asset was developed.
-Under international pressure, including the OECD initiatives relating to Base Erosion and Profit Shifting, the Innovation Box regulations have been tightened up.
-The new rules for access to the innovation box apply from 01 January 2017 and their application has been to intangible fixed assets produced after 30 June 2016.
-The innovation box as a facility is in principle now only open to enterprises with actual economic activities in the Netherlands, where the intention is now only to grant a tax subsidy for an innovation developed in the own enterprise in the Netherlands.
+The innovation box as a facility is in principle now only open to enterprises with actual economic activities in the Netherlands, where the intention is only to grant a tax subsidy for an innovation developed in the own enterprise in the Netherlands.
 The innovation box benefits are then determined in the light of a ratio between qualifying and non-qualifying innovation expenditure (nexus break).
 Only 'intangible fixed assets' produced by the enterprise itself can qualify for the innovation box.
 Purchased intangible fixed assets do not qualify, except that a purchased intangible asset that is then developed further may again qualify if the further development results in a 'new' intangible asset.

-Under the new rules access to the innovation box is only open to intangible assets for which a so-called R&D declaration was issued by the Netherlands Enterprise Agency (RVO).
-This is a departure from the legislation applicable up to 2017, under which holding a patent was already sufficient for the company's option to place the benefits in the so-called innovation box.
+Under the rules access to the innovation box is only open to intangible assets for which a so-called R&D declaration has been issued by the Netherlands Enterprise Agency (RVO).
+Holding a patent is insufficient for the company's option to place the benefits in the so-called innovation box.

-Furthermore, for access to the innovation box from now on a distinction is made between small and bigger taxpayers.
-Bigger taxpayers (consolidated group turnover of more than € 50 million per year and turnover from intangible fixed assets of more than € 7.5 million per year) must in addition to an R&D declaration have a recognised legal access ticket.
+Furthermore, for access to the innovation box a distinction is made between small and bigger taxpayers.
+Bigger taxpayers (consolidated group turnover of more than \in 250 million in the financial year in which you want to make use of the innovation box plus the four previous financial years and turnover from intangible fixed assets of more than \in 37.5 million in the above-mentioned five-year period) must in addition to an R&D declaration have a recognised legal access ticket.
 This includes among other things patents, rights similar to patents such as utility models, cultivator rights, drugs and software.
 Intangible assets that relate to biological crop protection products based on live (micro)organisms may also qualify for the innovation box.
 These stricter access requirements of a recognised legal access ticket do not apply for smaller qualifying enterprises as such.